 Height – 1435mm

-The Scala does this by virtue of a 467-litre boot, a figure achieved with the 60/40-split folding rear seats in the upright position.
+The Scala achieves its 467-litre boot capacity with the 60/40 split-folding rear seats in the upright position.

-Folding them liberates the useable space to an SUV-like 1410 litres while the Scala has an assortment of useful hooks for shopping bags and a profusion of restraint net.
-Skoda’s traditional umbrella also features in the front door.
+Folding them expands the usable space to an SUV-like 1410 litres while the Scala has an assortment of useful hooks for shopping bags and a profusion of restraint net.
+Skoda’s traditional umbrella also features in the front door for the driver.

 There are two variants on offer in the Scala range with two differing turbo-petrol engines powering the front wheels via a dual-clutch gearbox.